-Cascade High School is committed to the safe evacuation and transport of students and staff with special needs.
-The special needs population includes students/staff with (LIST SPECIFIC):
+Jackson Elementary School is committed to the safe evacuation and transport of students and staff with special needs.
+The special needs population includes students/staff with:

-- Limited English proficiency,

-- Blindness or visual disabilities,

-- Cognitive or emotional disabilities,

-- Deafness or hearing loss,

-- Mobility/ physical disabilities (permanent and temporary), and

-- Medically fragile health (including asthma and severe allergies).
+- Limited English proficiency, - Cognitive or emotional disabilities, - Deafness or hearing loss, - Mobility/ physical disabilities (permanent and temporary), and - Medically fragile health (including asthma and severe allergies) - Achieve behavioral students who may run from authority - Developmental kindergarten students who may run from authority

-The school's current enrollment of students with special needs is approximately 225; however, this number will fluctuate.
+The school's current enrollment of students with special needs is approximately 30; however, this number will fluctuate.
 Students and/or staff may require additional assistance if they are temporarily on crutches, wearing casts, etc.